vrdi/GeorgiaCitizenship/Georgia Citizenship Analysis Report.md

 # National Apportionment
 Details here

-# Prisoner reallocation
+#Prisoner Reallocation
-# Summary: Research was conducted on the availability of prisoner's origins and their current residence.
-Prison reallocation In Georgia, inmates are counted towards the population count of district/county they are incarcerated in, not their county of origin.
-In 2010 there were 20,213 inmates in the Department of Corrections.
-The ACS does not provide county of origin for the incarcerated population, so pulling together different data sources was necessary.
+Summary: Research was conducted on the availability of prisoner's origins and their current residence.
+Prisoner reallocation varies across states, with California randomly reassigning prisoners across geographies.
+In Georgia, inmates are counted towards the population count of the district/county they are incarcerated in, not their county of origin.
+In 2010, there were 20,213 inmates in the Department of Corrections.
+The American Community Survey does not provide county of origin for the incarcerated population, so pulling together different data sources was necessary.

 Data on prisoner origins is made available on the county level by the Georgia Department of Corrections(GDC).